africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Life is harder when you expect a lot of the world and little of yourself - James Clear.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/life-is-harder-when-you-expect-a-lot-of-the-world-and-little-of-yourself-james-clear/","title":"Life is harder when you expect a lot of the world and little of yourself - James Clear","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/life-is-harder-when-you-expect-a-lot-of-the-world-and-little-of-yourself-james-clear/","title":"Life is harder when you expect a lot of the world and little of yourself - James Clear"}
 ---